varnish/docker-varnish/README.md

 This is the source repository used to build the official [Varnish Docker image](https://hub.docker.com/_/varnish).

+Don't hesitate to open github issues if something is unclear or impractical.
+You can also join us on [discord](https://discord.com/invite/EuwdvbZR6d).

 ## Versions

 This repository tracks tree Varnish versions: